Nancy142006/Nancy142006/README.md

-- 👋 Hi, I’m Nancy
+- 👋 Hi, I’m **Nancy**
-- 🌱 I’m currently learning Python
+-  I’m currently learning and building projects using MERN 👩‍💻
-- 📫 How to reach me:- nancy14kapoor2006@gmail.com
+-   How to reach me:- nancy14kapoor2006@gmail.com 📧

 <!---